Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Numerical Results

-We first study the impact of the resource constraints $M$, $B$, and the unit value $r_1$ on the payoffs for the two node setting in Figure~\ref{fig:subfig}.
-In the figure, we have plotted both Type 1 and Type 5 NE~\footnote{There are also Type 2 NE, which are omitted for the sake of clarify.} and subgame perfect equilibrium.
-Type 5 NE only occurs when $M$ is small as shown in Figure~\ref{fig:subfig1:a}, while Type 1 NE appears when $B$ is small as shown in Figure~\ref{fig:subfig1:b}, which is expected since $B$ is fully utilized in a Type 1 NE while $M$ is fully utilized in a Type 5 NE.
-When the defense budget $B$ becomes large, the summation of $m_i$ does not necessarily equal to $B$ and thus Type 1 NE disappears.
-Similarly, the Type 5 NE disappears for large attack budget $M$.
-In Figures~\ref{fig:subfig1:c} and~\ref{fig:subfig1:d}, we vary the unit value of node 1, $r_1$.
-At the beginning, the defender protects node 2 only since $w_2>w_1$.
-As $r_1$ becomes larger and larger, the defender starts to change its strategy by protecting node 1 instead of node 2 in NE Type 1.
-On the other hand, since node 1 is fully protected by the defender and the defender gives up defending node 2, the attacker begins to attack node 2 with probability 1, and uses the rest budget to attack node 1 with probability less than 1, due to the high defending frequency and limited resources $M$.
-We further observe that in both the simultaneous game and the sequential game, the value of $m_1$ increases along with the increase of $r_1$, while the value of $m_2$ decreases at the same time.
-This implies that that the defender tends to protect the nodes with higher values more frequently.
-In addition, the subgame perfect equilibrium always bring the defender higher payoffs compared with Nash Equilibrium, which is expected.
+We first study the impact of the resource constraints $M$ and $B$ on the player's payoffs in a two-node setting.
+The results are given in Figure~\ref{fig:subfig}, where we have plotted both Type 1 and Type 5 NEs~\footnote{There are also Type 2 NEs, which are omitted for the sake of clarify.} and subgame perfect equilibria.
+A Type 5 NE only occurs when $M$ is small as shown in Figure~\ref{fig:subfig1:a}, while Type 1 NE appears when $B$ is small as shown in Figure~\ref{fig:subfig1:b}, which is expected since $B$ is fully utilized in a Type 1 NE while $M$ is fully utilized in a Type 5 NE.
+When the defense budget $B$ becomes large, the summation of $m_i$ does not necessarily equal to $B$ and thus Type 1 NEs disappear.
+Similarly, Type 5 NEs disappear for large attack budget $M$.
+In both figures, the subgame perfect equilibria always bring the defender higher payoffs compared with Nash Equilibria, which is expected.

-Moreover, it it interesting to observe that under the Type 5 NE, the attacker's payoff decreases for a larger $M$ as shown in Fig~\ref{fig:subfig1:a}.
-This is because the defender's budget $B$ is not fully utilized in Type 5 NE, and the defender can use more budget to protect both nodes when $M$ increases.
-The increase of the attacker's payoff by having a larger $M$ is canceled by the increase of the defender's move frequency $m_1$ and $m_2$.
-We also note that the Type 5 NE is less preferable for the defender in Figure-\ref{fig:subfig1:c} when $r_1$ is small and favors defender as $r_1$ increases, which tells us that the defender may prefer different types of NEs under different scenarios and so does the attacker.